EpicGatuman/Time_Series_Forecasting_IPC_Spain/README.md

 The project was developed by Matías Mora and Marc Cascant as part of an academic course on time series analysis.

+The core of the project is the .pdf analysis delivered, the .rmd file is not really important.

 ## Objective

 The goal is to understand and model the evolution of the IPC in Spain and build a forecasting model capable of predicting its future values with high accuracy.
 The project focuses both on statistical rigor and interpretability.